Chinley, Buxworth and Brownside: Religion and non-conformist origins

 Due to being in the hunting forest, there was no religious facilities directly within what would become the parish, and with Chapel-en-le-Frith and Hayfield being closeby, as well as being in the parish of Glossop meant church goers in what was a sparse area until the 17th century were mainly catered for.
-However, there were factions which did not conform to the Uniformity Act of 1662; William Bagshaw, the then vicar of Glossop, amongst others who rebelled against the Act were deprived of their living and ministries.
+However, there were factions which did not conform to the Act of Uniformity 1662; William Bagshaw, the then vicar of Glossop, amongst others who rebelled against the Act were deprived of their living and ministries.
 He established a congregation and regularly preached to them at nearby Malcoffe farm, just outside the parish.
 After Rev Bagshawe's death in 1702, the members of the church led by James Clegg started the work on finding a suitable area for building of a new worship place.
 In 1711, Chinley Independent Chapel (alternatively known as New Chapel) was constructed in Chapel Milton.
 Many of the non-conformists were subsequently embroiled in a local tithe court case of 1765-1766 involving a refusal to pay them which ruled in favour of landholders.
-Other independent and Wesleyan worship places were opened in primarily Buxworth and Chinley during the early and middle 19th and early 20th century, including a Primitive Methodist chapel, constructed in 1876 and a Congregational chapel was erected at Brierley Green opened in 1902.
+Other independent and Wesleyan worship places were opened in primarily Buxworth and Chinley during the early and middle 19th and early 20th century, including a Primitive Methodist chapel, constructed in 1876 and a Congregational chapel erected at Brierley Green which opened in 1902.
 Anglican churches were also built in Buxworth (St James's) in 1874 and at Chinley (St Mary's) in 1908.